profsmith89/ctps/_sources/chap17.md

 We're now ready to define the setup we'll use in configuring our prediction model.
 Let's start with the model's output, which is the variable we want to predict.
 The series labeled `'SalePrice'` is this target variable, and by convention, data scientists call it `y`.

 To set what `y` names, we can grab that series from our `DataFrame` using one of two notations: (1) square brackets to slice it out, as we've done with other sequences; or (2) what's called *dot notation* in `pandas`.
 The former always works, while the latter is a nice shorthand when the series name doesn't contain spaces or conflict with another attribute name in the `pandas` library.
-The following code block illustrates both methods while using the latter since this label mets the requirements for using the shorthand.
+The following code block illustrates both methods while using the latter since this label meets the requirements for using the shorthand.

 ```{code-block} python
 ---